TerraMA2/terrama2/README.md

 ### Bash script for building all dependencies on Linux Ubuntu 14.04

 We have prepared a special bash script for this purpose on Linux Ubuntu 14.04.
-This script can be found in TerraMA² source tree under **https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh**.
+This script can be found in TerraMA² source tree under install folder.
 Follow the steps below:

 - Download the third-party libraries package used by the development team: [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).

-- Copy the script [install-3rdparty-linux-ubuntu-14.04.sh](https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh) to the same folder you have downloaded the [terrama2-3rdparty-linux-ubuntu-14.04.tar.gz](http://www.dpi.inpe.br/terrama2-devel/terrama2-3rdparty-linux-ubuntu-14.04.tar.gz).
+- Copy the script [install-3rdparty-linux-ubuntu-14.04.sh](https://github.com/TerraMA2/terrama2/tree/master/install/install-3rdparty-linux-ubuntu-14.04.sh) to the same folder you have downloaded the *terrama2-3rdparty-linux-ubuntu-14.04.tar.gz*.

 - Open the shell command line and call the script *install-3rdparty-linux-ubuntu-14.04.sh* setting the target to install all the stuffs from these third-party libraries and tools:
 ```